gslapnicar/hemodynamics-class-radar/README.md

 # What is this?
 Prototype code used in the paper "_Classification of Hemodynamics Scenarios from a Public Radar Dataset using a Deep Learning Approach_" by _Slapničar_, _Wang_ and _Luštrek_ (currently submitted to Sensors journal and is subject to review).

 This code has a heavy research/experimental focus and as such might contain some bugs and is not completely optimized.
 It is more result rather than production oriented.
-For any questions, please contact gasper [dot] slapnicar [at] ijs [dot] si.
+For any questions, please contact _gasper [dot] slapnicar [at] ijs [dot] si_.

 # Dataset
 This code relies on a publicly available dataset described [here](https://www.nature.com/articles/s41597-020-00629-5).
 It contains labelled contact sensor data alongside radar data, which are all labelled with 5 possible scenarios: Valsalva maneuver, Apnea simulation, Tilt up and Tilt down movements (on a tilting table) and Resting.
 It totals 24h worth of signals coming from 30 subjects.